Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Methods

 \subsubsection{Segmentation Module}

-The attention map generated by the last layer in the Swin transformer tends to be much more coarse due to the interpolation of a $12\times12$ pixel map to the image size, resulting in reduced resolution and potential loss of fine-grained details.
+In the segmentation module, the final ICH segmentation was obtained by thresholding the pixel-wise multiplication result of the attention maps from different hierarchical layers in the Swin transformer.
+Note that the attention map generated by the last layer in the Swin transformer tends to be much more coarse due to the interpolation of a $12\times12$ pixel map to the image size, resulting in reduced resolution and potential loss of fine-grained details.
 Therefore, unlike our previous approach \citep{rasoulian2022weakly}, which used the attention of Layer 4 to compensate for its limited ability to capture relevant features in earlier layers, with the new technique using HGI-SAM, we used the attention maps from the first 3 layers to generate the final ICH segmentation \citep{Zhou2021DeepViTTD}.
 Furthermore, as demonstrated in Fig.~\ref{model}, we employed an additional post-processing step in our approach.
 This involved multiplying the final fused attention map with a brain binary mask, removing any irrelevant attention weights to ICH segmentation outside the brain region.
 The skull-stripping procedure was conducted following the recommended steps outlined by \cite{muschelli2019recommendations}.
 Lastly, the refined attention map was binarized using a simple thresholding method, which was demonstrated to be more robust than K-means or Otsu's method in our previous study \citep{rasoulian2022weakly}, resulting in a discrete segmentation mask.
 To determine the optimal threshold value, we conducted a grid search using the validation data.
+More specifically, to evaluate a fold in 5-fold cross-validation, we chose a best-performing threshold value from 0 to 1 with a step size of 0.01 that obtained the best segmentation on the remaining folds based on Dice scores.